to-sky/greenpepperclub/wp-content/plugins/visualcomposer/readme.txt

 * Fix: Tabs displayed properly in IE11
 * Fix: Global templates element compatibility with the latest version
-* Fix: An image gallery and Image masonry gallery downloaded with the template from the Hub
+* Fix: Image gallery and Image masonry gallery downloaded with the template from the Hub
 * Fix: WooCommerce compatibility improvements

 = 2.6 =